alae-touba/social-network/README.md

 # About

-This is a _question-and-answer_ social network website where users car create and follow different topics, they can ask questions in these topics, and also answer questions and like/dislike answers.
+This is a _question-and-answer_ social network website where users can:

+-   create and follow different topics
+-   ask questions in these topics
+-   answer questions and like/dislike answers.
-Users can also track other users in the website to see what questions someone asked, what answers he/she gave, which topics they follow...etc
+-   track other users in the website to see what questions someone asked, what answers he/she gave, which topics they follow, ...etc

 <a name="entity-relationship-diagram"></a>